shipmonk-rnd/phpstan-rules/README.md

 }
 ```

-- If you want to be even stricter, you can set up `ignoreIfExceptionIsNotAcceptableByRethrownOne` to `false` and the rule will start reporting even cases where the thrown exception does not have parameter matching the caught exception
+- If you want to be even stricter, you can set up `reportEvenIfExceptionIsNotAcceptableByRethrownOne` to `true` and the rule will start reporting even cases where the thrown exception does not have parameter matching the caught exception
   - That will force you to add the parameter to be able to pass it as previous
   - Usable only if you do not throw exceptions from libraries, which is a good practice anyway